 Human movements are still poorly understood, mainly due to their high complexity and large number of degrees of freedom embedded in neural commands.
-This shortcoming can be compensated by analyzing electrical activity of muscles at the surface of the skin, so called surface electromyogram (EMG).
-The latter offers numerous advantages over clinically more established intramuscular investigations, such as repeatability of measurements, patient’s comfort and acceptance of investigation technique, no risk of infection and lower investigation and examination costs.
+This shortcoming can be compensated by analysing electrical activity of muscles at the surface of the skin, so called surface electromyogram (EMG).
+The latter offers numerous advantages over clinically more established intramuscular investigations, such as repeatability of measurements, patient’s comfort, no risk of infection and lower examination costs.

-For these reasons surface EMG has been extensively used in the fields of neuroscience, rehabilitation, pathophysiological investigations, training of the athletes and in man-machine interfacing, especially for control of active prosthesis.
-The main challenge in all these applications is accurate identification of neural commands out of recorded EMG.
-Namely, EMG is composed of many action potentials that are contributed by basic functional units of a muscle, so called motor units (MUs).
-Central nervous system controls muscle force by controlling the number of active MUs and their discharge rates.
-Although playing a vital role in EMG, the shape of action potentials is completely irrelevant from the central control viewpoint.
-Moreover, due to the polyphasic MU action potential shape and asynchronous MU activity, the recorded surface EMG appears to be highly interferential and the muscle activations are typically estimated by calculating the EMG energy envelops.
-This offers limited insight into the neural commands of skeletal muscles, mainly due to sensitivity of EMG signals on the shape of MU action potentials.
-The latter depends on muscle anatomy, subcutaneous tissue and contraction level and is one of the main reasons for large variability and low repeatability of surface EMG signals reported in the literature.
+Surface EMG has been extensively used in the fields of neuroscience, rehabilitation, pathophysiological investigations, training of the athletes and in man-machine interfacing.
+The main challenge in all these applications is identification of neural commands out of recorded EMG.
+Namely, EMG is composed of many action potentials (AP) being contributed by basic functional units of a muscle, so called motor units (MUs).
+Central nervous system controls muscle force by controlling the number of active MUs and their firing rates, whereas the shape of MU APs is completely irrelevant from the central control viewpoint.

 In order to demonstrate their robustness and suitability for analysis of central nervous system disorders, the developed techniques will be used to accurately track the pathological variability in excitation of individual upper limb muscles in the hamiparetic patients and to compare this variability to the functional movement errors as assessed by a haptically-controlled UHD rehabilitation robot.
 This is expected to provide better information support to rehabilitation decisions and, thus, maximize the patient’s rehabilitation potential.